areknow/react-gradient-hover/README.md

 ## Live Demo

-Check out the [live demo](https://areknow.github.io/react-gradient-hover/) to see the component in action!
+Check out the [interactive documentation](https://areknow.github.io/react-gradient-hover/) to see the component in action with live examples!

 ## Usage